 Academic Advisors are located on the Quincy campus and are also available to meet with students virtually over Zoom.
 The Advisors will gladly schedule a one-on-one appointment to help you select your academic schedule for an upcoming semester.
-Appointments with Academic Advising are through Calendly, which is the office's online scheduling system.
+Appointments with Academic Advising are through Calendly which is the office's online scheduling system.
+You may also call us at 617-984-1720 or email the office at advising@quincycollege.edu.
 The office also welcomes student walk-ins if you are on campus and would like to stop in for academic advising.